Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks processing status of a Threads media container, specifying it only works with unpublished container IDs, which distinguishes it from similar tools like ig_get_container_status.
+The description clearly states the tool checks the processing status of a Threads media container and distinguishes it by specifying it only works with unpublished container IDs, not published post IDs.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.